Konpeito: Traditional Wagashi Sweet from Kyoto

 Image: Hatenablog Otaku-son

-When it comes to the producer, “Ryokujuan Shimizu (緑寿庵清水)”, founded in 1847 in Kyoto, is the sole confectionery shop in Japan that specializes in the sweet Konpeito.
+When it comes to the maker, “Ryokujuan Shimizu (緑寿庵清水)”, founded in 1847 in Kyoto, is the only confectionery shop that specializes in Konpeito.

 Shop Information: Ryokujuan Shimizu (緑寿庵清水)

 - Address: 38-2 Yoshida-Izumidono-Cho, Sakyo-Ku, Kyoto, Kyoto Prefecture (MAP)

 - Closed: Wednesdays

 Konpeito is eaten as it is, but the confection is sometimes used as a substitute for sugar, as it’s essentially sugar.